 They’re divided by Segments such as Real-time, Audience, Acquisition, Behavior, and Conversions.
 What appears in these reports is pre-determined by Google Analytics.

-Google Analytics offers over 50 free reports and the ability to create custom reports for hyper-relevant, specific use cases to your business.
+Google Analytics offers over 50 free reports and the ability to create custom reports for hyper-relevant, specific use cases in your business.

 As I mentioned above, the Google Analytics Network Report changed in February 2020.